 What should I buy?

-We recommend you buy SPCA Certified or Organic poultry and eggs.
-Both programs also certify pigs, sheep, beef cattle and dairy cattle, so look for these certifications on pork, lamb, beef and dairy products too.
+We recommend you buy animal welfare certified (Animal Welfare Approved, Certified Humane, Global Animal Partnership) or Organic poultry and eggs.
+These programs also certify pigs, sheep, beef cattle and dairy cattle, so look for these certifications on pork, lamb, beef and dairy products too.

 Grocery shopping isn’t that easy anymore.
 There are lots of confusing labels on food these days.
 We’ve put together a more comprehensive guide to help you demystify other food labels.
 Or, for more information, feel free to reach out to our farm animal welfare team.